ExpressionEngine/ExpressionEngine-User-Guide/source/development/legacy/models.rst

 .. note:: The methods in the above example use the :doc:`/development/legacy/database/active_record` database methods.

 .. note:: For the sake of simplicity in this example we're using ``$_POST`` directly.
-This is generally bad practice, and a more common approach would be to use the :doc:`/development/legacy/libraries/input` ``$this->input->post('title')``.
+This is generally bad practice, and a more common approach would be to use the :doc:`/development/legacy/libraries/input` ``ee()->input->post('title')``.

 Anatomy of a Model
 ==================

-Model classes are stored in your ``addons/addon/`` directory.
+Model classes are stored in your ``system/user/ee/addons/addon/models/`` directory.
 They can be nested within sub-directories if you want this type of organization.

 The basic prototype for a model class is this::